Adldap2/Adldap2/readme.md

 </p>

 <p align="center">
-From the developer of Adldap2 - LdapRecord is a rebuild of Adldap2 with an easier API, better documenation, and more features to help you integrate LDAP into your awesome PHP applications with no hair-pulling necessary.
+From the developer of Adldap2 - LdapRecord is a rebuild of Adldap2 with an easier API, better documentation, and more features to help you integrate LDAP into your awesome PHP applications with no hair-pulling necessary.
 </p>

 <p align="center">